 Exploring Machu Picchu

 Our fourth day was the most memorable experience in Peru as we visited Machu Picchu, one of the new seven wonders of the world.
 It was phenomenal.
 I can’t describe how I felt when I finally saw the citadel.
 It was an amazing experience.
 We booked a tour from Cusco and we initially planned to take a train from Poroy.
-Our agency had an issue with the train ticket so we had to take a private car from Cusco to Oallantaytambo and a first class train to Aguas Calientes.
+Our agency had an issue with the train ticket so we had to take a private car from Cusco to Ollantaytambo and a first-class train to Aguas Calientes.
 We were supposed to join a group but since our agency messed up, they offered us a private tour which turned out to be a great deal.
 We thought we would have a bad journey to Machu Picchu but it ended to be one of the best trips we had in Peru.
 [Read: A Journey to the Incan Elite City of Machu Picchu]

 A Visit to the Rainbow Mountain

 We were already exhausted on our fifth day in Cusco.
-Our guide was scheduled to pick us up at 3:30am.
-We woke up at around 3am and we initially decided to cancel our tour for the day to the Rainbow Mountain.
+Our guide was scheduled to pick us up at 3:30 am.
+We woke up at around 3 am and we initially decided to cancel our tour for the day to the Rainbow Mountain.
 One of my friends thought that it would be better if we go since we’re already there.
 We might not get another chance to go there so we better go.
 We prepared hurriedly hoping that our tour guide would arrive late.
 He was on time and we were not ready yet.
 When we went to the hotel lobby, he wasn’t there anymore so we thought we missed our tour.
 We waited for around 20 minutes and luckily he returned to pick us up.
-We were so happy we that joined the tour.
-The view was fantastic, plus I was able to see and finally talked to my Korean crush I met in the Sacred Valley.
+We were so happy we joined the tour.
+The view was fantastic, plus I was able to see and finally talked to the Korean crush I met in the Sacred Valley.
 Hahaha

 Mobbed in Cusco